Horizontal Cladding on Blockwork

 |White Oak||Class 3 – 7 to 15 years||Interior Only|

 Interior timber typically does not need maintenance.
 It is important to regularly check timber which is exposed to UV radiation through windows etc, as this can lead to yellowing of the coating.
 Re-coating may be required.
+DO NOT use any detergents, chemicals or other abrasive substances as this can damage the coatings.
+For more information and how to clean and maintain interior timber, download our guide below.

 The level of maintenance required on external timber largely depends on the degree of exposure, location, coating selection and desired aesthetic.
 Sculptform offers the following coating options factory applied as standard –